The Mechanics of Programmatic Display– Display Retargeting: Turning Views into Interest and Interest into Profit

 You Have What They’re Searching For

 Search retargeting allows a brand to pursue potential consumers based on their previous keyword searches online.
-It has similarities to behavioral targeting, but what sets it apart is that search retargeting seeks individuals that have already seen an advertisement for the brand once before and their key word searches have remained consistent, indicating that they are still interested in what the company has to offer.
+It has similarities to behavioral targeting, but what sets it apart is that search retargeting seeks individuals that have already seen an advertisement for the brand once before and whose keyword searches have remained consistent, indicating that they are still interested in what the company has to offer.
 Essentially, it aligns a company’s search engine marketing (SEM) with display advertising.
 Search retargeting is a double threat!

 It has now been a few days since Eleanor viewed the advertisement for Eli’s Electric Solutions.
 In this time, she has continued looking for new technology to make her home more interesting and modernized.
 This has included searching for appliances, technology, and electrical devices online.
 A new advertisement for Eli’s Electric Solutions catches her attention and she lingers on it, reading into the brand a bit more.